 Tech leads play an important role in shaping team culture.
 You should seek someone who aligns with your company’s values and can foster an inclusive and collaborative work environment.
 Empathy, resilience, and openness to feedback are traits to prioritize.

 Also, you want someone who values building a positive environment.
 Ask how they’ve supported team dynamics or handled challenges to ensure a cohesive team atmosphere.
-Their ability to align cultural fit with technical leadership is critical for long-term success.
+Cultural fit is not something to overlook because, according to some studies, 89% of hiring failures happen because of poor cultural alignment, not because of technical shortcomings.
+So, their ability to align cultural fit with technical leadership is critical for long-term success.

 Pro tip: Use the Axify Team Well-Being Tracker to assess your team members’ stress, motivation, inclusion, psychological safety, and alignment.
 Keeping track of these KPIs helps you invest resources where needed to promote a participative work environment and a healthy organizational culture.